 Field-hunting tip

-Look in strewn fields (alluvial deposits) country — that is the host setting where australite typically forms.
+Look in strewn fields (alluvial deposits) country, the host setting where australite typically forms.
 If you start seeing lechatelierite, quartz, iron oxides in float, you are in the right ground.
 Field specimens usually show a rounded, button-shaped, dumbbell, tear-drop, or aerodynamically ablated forms habit, so train your eye for that shape before scanning the outcrop.